 It’s possible you won’t experience any symptoms at all, but most people with tachycardia feel it when their heart races.
 Regardless of the underlying cause or which chambers of your heart are affected, common symptoms include:

-When your symptoms affect your everyday life, see your New York cardiologist as soon as possible.
+When your symptoms affect your everyday life, see your local cardiac doctor of Cardiology in New York center as soon as possible.
 Maybe it’s just a temporary condition like sinus tachycardia.
 But if you have a more serious case of tachycardia, you may experience unconsciousness or cardiac arrest in your near future.
 A long-term, elevated heart rate can lead to severe cardiac events, such as a heart attack or stroke.

 Children and women seem more likely to experience events than men.
 Those with an anxiety disorder or going through a stressful time may be more susceptible, too.
 Anyone who is physically fatigued, smokes heavily, or drinks excessive amounts of caffeine or alcohol may also experience tachycardia more frequently.
 Underlying causes contribute to your heart’s ability to beat at a normal rate.
 These include:

-Your New York cardiologist may order a number of tests to get to the bottom of your tachycardia, especially if your condition seems serious.
+Your leading cardiovascular doctor may order a number of tests to get to the bottom of your tachycardia, especially if your condition seems serious.
 Some of the more common tests include:

 While sinus tachycardia requires little or no treatment, more severe forms of the condition — as well as SVT or ventricular tachycardia — may require more extensive methods of treatment.
 How to treat tachycardia is best left to your cardiologist, so talk about your symptoms with your specialist.
 Effective treatments for more benign cases may include: